Q & A

 What is the objective of the Taskforce?

 The objective of the Taskforce is to enhance the lives of people with living conditions.
 We are committed to building upon the progress we have already made and ensuring that chronic lung disease is a priority for the Government and NHS England.
-Going forward we will focus on engaging with political stakeholders and high-level policy goals to ensure that we can facilitate system change and make a lasting positive impact on the lives of people with lung diseases.
+Going forward we will focus on engaging with political stakeholder and high-level policy goals to ensure that we can facilitate system change and make a lasting impact on those with lung diseases.

 What is the key change that the Taskforce wants to see happen?

 Our plan to improve lung health is outlined in our ‘Saving Your Breath’ report.
-This report makes it clear that there are huge savings to be made in improving the diagnosis and treatment of lung disease.
+This report makes it clear that there is huge saving to be made by improving the diagnosis and treatment of lung disease.
 The changes provided in this report would have a huge positive impact of people living with chronic respiratory disease.
-To improve lung health across all services these recommendations must be implemented in full by all relevant bodies, including NHS England and Integrated Care Boards (ICBs).
+To improve lung health across all services these recommendations must be implemented in full by all relevant bodies, including NHS England, Public Health England, and Integrated Care Boards (ICBs).

 How is this Taskforce different from anything that has existed previously?